Z1ni/XGP-save-extractor/README.md

 Run `main.py` with Python 3+.
 The script produces ZIP files for each of the supported games that are installed for the current user.

 ## Thanks
-Thanks to @snoozbuster for figuring out the container format at goatfungus/NMSSaveEditor#306.
+Thanks to [@snoozbuster](https://github.com/snoozbuster) for figuring out the container format at https://github.com/goatfungus/NMSSaveEditor/issues/306.